xdavidel/ce_string/README.txt

-C++ Exercise: String 4
+C++ Exercise: String 11
-Improve your String class by adding const where applicable.
+Convert your String class to a template, allowing single-byte, as well as double-byte (wchar_t), character strings.